DefiLlama/docs/faqs/frequently-asked-questions.md

 #### How is DefiLlama funded?

 Previously DefiLlama was funded by self-funding, donations and grants.
-Currently defillama is mainly funded by kickbacks from aggregators used on LlamaSwap and subscriptions.
+Currently DefiLlama is mainly funded by kickbacks from aggregators used on LlamaSwap and subscriptions.

 #### At what frequency is data updated on DefiLlama?